Free Budapest Walking Tour by JetSettingFools.com

 Vigado Concert Hall and Square

+MAP.
 The large plaza, Vigado Ter, provides a stunning view of the riverside Vigado Concert Hall.
 Built in 1859, Vigado is the second biggest concert hall in Budapest.
-Vigado has a firm place in Budapest history.

-It’s where it was declared that Buda and Pest would merge into one city, where Emperor of Austria Franz Joseph held his coronation celebration and where numerous famous musicians have taken stage.
+Vigado is also where it was declared that Buda and Pest would merge into one city, Emperor of Austria Franz Joseph held his coronation celebration and numerous famous musicians have taken stage.

 The building was heavily damaged during WWII – and it took 36 years to repair.
 Visitors can see the interior on guided tours with a ticket.

-From the plaza, walk around the north side of the building and walk along Vigado Street into Vorosmarty Square.
-Exit the square on the north side (by the Lion Fountain) and turn right on Harmincad Street, then walk to Erzsebet Square.
+From the plaza, walk around the north side along Vigado Street into Vorosmarty Square.
+Exit the square to the north (by the Lion Fountain) and turn right on Harmincad Street, then walk to Erzsebet Square.

 Erzsebet Square Budapest